hackerb9/mimesweeper/README.md

 By default, Wine hijacks [MIME-types](https://en.wikipedia.org/wiki/MIME) and file associations.
-That means when you click on a JPEG in your in your filebrowser, it may fire up Internet Explorer to view it!
+That means when you click on a JPEG in your filebrowser, it may fire up Internet Explorer to view it!
 This is not only silly, but unnecessarily indiscriminate.
 I only want Wine running when I explicitly ask to run a Microsoft Windows program,